AVSGuillaume/Samples-Pack-1/evaluateADAS.md

 SCANeR comes with a set sensor models to help you to begin.
 To view and edit sensor models go to `RESOURCES` tab `Sensors`.

 > **Note:** SCANeR functional models are part of [AD/ADAS Pack](https://www.avsimulation.com/pack-ad-adas/).
 They use simulation logical content and 3D world model to determine a sensor's outputs.
 These are perfect models returning perfect targets' list.
 You can add noise to simulate signal perturbation.
-SCANeR functional models are made for you if you want to focus on the ADAS system himself or simulate without effort any of the 6 Level of Vehicle Autonomy (so if you don't mind about the sensor processing himself).
+SCANeR functional models are made for you if you want to focus on the ADAS system himself or simulate without effort any of the 6 Levels of Vehicle Autonomy (so if you don't mind about the sensor processing himself).
 If you want to focus on sensor processing check our [Physics Based Sensors Pack](https://www.avsimulation.com/pack-physics-based-sensors/).
 ![](./img/sensorFunctionalModel.png "Functional models (L1)")

 1.